lintonylin/Information_Retrieval/README.md

 ```
 Change the port and send GET request to server to get result like:
 ```
-localhost:12345?content=Ivanka is the daughter of Trump.
-Trump is the father of Ivanka.
+localhost:12345?content=Mr. Scheider played the police chief of a resort town menaced by a shark.
 ```

 ## Performance